-The Department of Medicine currently hosts six ACGME-accredited medicine residency programs, thirteen ACGME-accredited fellowships, and two non-ACGME programs, as follows:
+The Department of Medicine currently hosts two ACGME-accredited medicine residency programs, and thirteen ACGME-accredited fellowships, as follows:

 |Interventional Cardiology (UConn Health)||1|

 The Department of Medicine is responsible for the oversight of more than one-third of the 600 trainees who are part of the UConn School of Medicine.
 To help train the approximately 250 residents and fellows, over 100 faculty members in the Department of Medicine are actively involved in residency and fellowship training as program directors, associate program directors, key clinical faculty members, clinical teachers, research advisors, and mentors.